-Once you enter your Connecticut home insurance policy “term period”, it cannot be simply cancelled or not renewed.
-In most cases, an insurance company must provide coverage for the entire term period regardless of the risk unless a notice is pushed out to a client within a specfied amount of time in every state it may vary.
+Once you enter your Connecticut home insurance policy “term period”, it cannot be simply canceled or not renewed.
+In most cases, an insurance company must provide coverage for the entire term period regardless of the risk unless notice is pushed out to a client within a specified amount of time in every state it may vary.

 There is a big difference between an insurance company canceling a policy and choosing not to renew it.
 Insurance companies cannot cancel a policy that has been in force for more than 60 days except when: